Staining: Standardization

-Negative
+Negative staining

 A simple staining method for bacteria that is usually successful, even when the positive staining methods fail, is to use a negative stain.
 This can be achieved by smearing the sample onto the slide and then applying nigrosin (a black synthetic dye) or India ink (an aqueous suspension of carbon particles).
 After drying, the microorganisms may be viewed in bright field microscopy as lighter inclusions well-contrasted against the dark environment surrounding them.
 Negative staining is able to stain the background instead of the organisms because the cell wall of microorganisms typically has a negative charge which repels the negatively charged stain.
 The dyes used in negative staining are acidic.
 Note: negative staining is a mild technique that may not destroy the microorganisms, and is therefore unsuitable for studying pathogens.

-Positive
+Positive staining

 Unlike negative staining, positive staining uses basic dyes to color the specimen against a bright background.
 While chromophore is used for both negative and positive staining alike, the type of chromophore used in this technique is a positively charged ion instead of a negative one.
 The negatively charged cell wall of many microorganisms attracts the positively charged chromophore which causes the specimen to absorb the stain giving it the color of the stain being used.
 Positive staining is more commonly used than negative staining in microbiology.
 The different types of positive staining are listed below.